pragyaai/ndna/_llm/FAQ.md

 point to cultural clashes at specific layers.
 These diagnostics turn cultural model merging into a principled geometric science rather than an empirical gamble.

-## How can the CIVIC-Culture Calibration Benchmark reliably distinguish genuine cultural priors from emergent artifacts of neural scaling or overparameterization?
+✶ **How can the CIVIC-Culture Calibration Benchmark reliably distinguish genuine cultural priors from emergent artifacts of neural scaling or overparameterization?**

-This is a critical and fair question: large language models exhibit emergent behaviors as a function of scale, and one might worry that divergences captured by **CIVIC** arise not from latent cultural priors but from idiosyncrasies of overparameterized networks.
+➠ This is a critical and fair question: large language models exhibit emergent behaviors as a function of scale, and one might worry that divergences captured by **CIVIC** arise not from latent cultural priors but from idiosyncrasies of overparameterized networks.

 **CIVIC** addresses this through layered mathematical safeguards: